datatogether/reading_datatogether/notes/semester_02_2019/4-stewardship-2019-08-06.md

 [🎬 **Recorded Call**](https://www.youtube.com/watch?v=fbJUSvO_Xvc)

 ### Intro
 Our selections this month begin with traditional notions and practices of stewardship.
 We then look briefly at present-day theory and principles around data preservation.
-We continue with 2 different studies of modern day institutions: an ecological research science network & an university library, and look at the continuing challenges they face and how they deal with data stewardship.
+We continue with two different studies of modern day institutions: an ecological research science network & an university library, and look at the continuing challenges they face and how they deal with data stewardship.
 Finally, we finish with a selection on the problems facing open-source software and how to sustain digital infrastructure.

 ### Readings: